timanlemvo/timanlemvo/README.md

 # Tima Nlemvo

 IT Engineer by day, homelab operator by night.
-I build, break, and document infrastructure — then write about it.
+I build, break, and document infrastructure.
+Then write about it.
 Based in Los Angeles, CA.

 ---